Where can you get your tooth pulled for free when I don’t have dental insurance?

 How To Get Teeth Pulled For Free

 The best way to get your teeth pulled for free is to have a third party cover the cost.
-This method allows you to choose from many dentists near your home because an insurance company pays the claim.
+This method lets you choose from many dentists near your home because an insurance company pays the claim.

 Low-income families can often get free tooth extractions and dentures in their neighborhood courtesy of Medicaid, which always has a medical component while sometimes supporting oral care.

 Medicaid covers dental work for adults differently in each state.
-Therefore, the coverage for extractions has a powerful geographic influence based on the reason you need to have teeth pulled.
+Therefore, the coverage for extractions has a powerful geographic influence based on why you need to have teeth pulled.

 - Medicaid covers medically necessary oral care nationwide under its healthcare component.
 See the next section for examples.

-- Medicaid pays for oral care connected to decay and periodontal disease in thirty-four states, while sixteen will only cover emergency services.
+- In thirty-four states, Medicaid pays for oral care connected to decay and periodontal disease, while sixteen will only cover emergency services.

 - Services that are required to prevent “pulpal death” and the imminent loss of teeth

 Dentists near you accepting Medicaid are easy to find if your state supports benefits for oral care.
-Look for the Dental Benefits Manager (DBM) indicated on your ID card and visit their website and utilize their “Find a Provider” feature.
+Look for the Dental Benefits Manager (DBM) indicated on your ID card, visit their website, and utilize their “Find a Provider” feature.